 As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption.
-We evaluated whether these factors indicate that a risk of material misstatement due fraud is present.
+We evaluated whether these factors indicate that a risk of material misstatement due to fraud is present.

 Following these procedures, and the presumed risks under the prevailing auditing standards, we considered the fraud risks in relation to management override of controls to be relevant for our audit.
-We rebutted the presumed fraud risk on revenue recognition, as the accounting of the revenue is based on the interest on the loan receivable and is not subject to directors' judgements and is based on signed agreements.

-Further, we performed procedures including the following:
+We have undertaken the following procedures in response to the identified fraud risks associated with management override of controls:

-- We incorporated elements of unpredictability in our audit.
-We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or non-compliance. - We considered available information and made enquiries of relevant management and the director. - We tested the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements. - We evaluated whether the selection and application of accounting policies by the entity, particularly those related to subjective measurements and complex transactions, may be indicative of fraudulent financial reporting. - We evaluated whether the judgments and decisions made by the directors in making the accounting estimates included in the financial statements indicate a possible bias that may represent a risk of material misstatement due to fraud.
-The directors insights, estimates and assumptions that might have a major impact on the financial statements are disclosed in note "Critical accounting judgements and key sources of estimation uncertainty" of the financial statements.
-We performed a retrospective review of the directors judgments and assumptions related to significant accounting estimates reflected in prior year financial statements.
+• We incorporated elements of unpredictability into our audit approach.
+Additionally, we considered the outcomes of our other audit procedures to assess whether any findings suggested potential fraud or non-compliance.

+• We reviewed available information and made enquiries with relevant management and the director.

+• We tested the appropriateness of journal entries recorded in the general ledger, as well as other adjustments made during the preparation of the financial statements.

+• We evaluated whether the selection and application of accounting policies by the entity, particularly those related to subjective measurements and complex transactions, could indicate fraudulent financial reporting.

+• We assessed whether the judgments and decisions made by directors in formulating accounting estimates included in the financial statements reveal any potential bias that may pose a risk of material misstatement due to fraud.

+The directors' insights, estimates and assumptions that might have a major impact on the financial statements are disclosed in note "Critical accounting judgements and key sources of estimation uncertainty" of the financial statements.
+We performed a retrospective review of directors' judgments and assumptions related to significant accounting estimates reflected in prior year financial statements.